-Specifies the desired device. device Specifies the start time. start stop Specifies the stop time.
+device Specifies the desired device.start Specifies the start time.stop Specifies the stop time.

-nevents_return Returns the number of positions in the motion buffer returned for this request. mode return lowing: Absolute or Relative.
+nevents_return Returns the number of positions in the motion buffer returned for this request.

-Returns the mode of the nevents information.
-The mode will be one of the folaxis count return
+mode_return Returns the mode of the nevents information.
+The mode will be one of the following: Absolute or Relative.

+axis count return